Here we demonstrate a simple strapping technique to protect the groin muscles. It is suitable for recovering from a groin strain and similar injuries.

 The aim of groin strapping is to aid the healing process by applying compression to the area immediately after injury.
 It may also be used as an alternative to a groin wrap (support) during rehabilitation.

 This is part of the PRICE principles of protection, rest, ice, compression, and elevation.
 It can also protect and support the muscles during rehabilitation and help prevent further damage to the injured muscle.

 Groin Strain Rehab Program

 Our step-by-step rehabilitation program takes you from initial injury to full fitness.

 What equipment and tape do I need?

 This is a very simple strapping.
-All you need is 7cm, or 10cm elastic or elastic cohesive bandage and 2.5cm nonstretch zinc oxide tape are required to finish it off.
-Elastic cohesive bandage is elastic tape which is does not have a sticky side.
+All you need is a 7cm, or 10cm elastic or elastic cohesive bandage, and 2.5cm nonstretch zinc oxide tape is required to finish it off.
+An elastic cohesive bandage is an elastic tape that does not have a sticky side.
 It is very good at sticking to itself.
-It is also a lot easier to tear than elastic adhesive bandage, which has a sticky side.
+It is also a lot easier to tear than an elastic adhesive bandage, which has a sticky side.

 How to strap the groin muscles

 - To apply groin strain strapping, start on the inside of the thigh to be supported wrap once around the thigh applying tension across the front and upwards of the groin.
 Pass the bandage around the back of the waist and around to the front.